|

 As

-the Poison Creek OHV route continues to climb in altitude toward the Griffin
+the Poison Creek OHV route continues to climb in altitude

-Top, be sure to stop and look behind you to take in the overwhelming views
+toward the Griffin Top, be sure to stop and look behind

-of the mountains and plateaus extending north, west, and south.
+and plateaus extending north, west, and south.
 The route

-seems to reach the top and traverses through a sparse growth of young
+seems to reach the top and traverses through a sparse

-Quaking Aspens after which you will need to look for an unsigned two track
+need to look for an unsigned two track coming from the

-which is basically a very small pond.
-There should be an old wood sign to
+small pond.
+There should be an old wood sign to the

 -

-- From this point an actual "OHV Trail" begins the decent back toward
+- From this point an actual "OHV Trail" begins the

-Antimony.
-The decent is quite steep on loose rocky soil in some areas (not
+on loose rocky soil in some areas (not for the novice

-the battle scars of Elk Antlers.
-At some point the trail traverses along the
+show the battle scars of Elk Antlers.
+At some point

-Poison Creek stream bed, which in July of 2003 did not have any water
+which in July of 2003 did not have any water running

-it several times as it descends back into the Junipers.
-A lone grouse was
+trail crosses it several times as it descends back into

-spotted so it is assumed more were hiding in the brush.
+more were hiding in the brush.

 -

-- At the bottom of this trail, a metal gate leads on to BLM land for a
+- At the bottom of this trail, a metal gate leads

-short distance then enters through another gate onto private land so please
+another gate onto private land so please close the gate.

-a road past a house and down a gravel road to another gate.
-Please be
+over to a road past a house and down a gravel road to

-considerate when crossing through private land!
-This road intersects with
+private land!
+This road intersects with the main gravel

-Creek OHV Route.
+Poison Creek OHV Route.

 -

-- This route is not recommended during winter months due to deep snow and
+- This route is not recommended during winter months

-could be extremely muddy with the possibility of flash floods during heavy
+possibility of flash floods during heavy rain events.

-rain events.
 Contact the Escalante District Office of the Dixie National

 Forest for specific route conditions and map details.